-Age of Child Outside Unattended (to include playing) Left in Car Unattended Left Without Sitter in Quarters Left Alone Overnight Child Sit Siblings Child Sit Others Newborn - Age 5 NO NO NO NO NO NO Age 6 YES; playground or yard with immediate sight and hearing access to adult supervision.
-NO NO NO NO NO Age 7 - 9 YES; with DIRECT access to adult supervision.
-YES; with keys removed and handbrake applied; 15 minutes max NO NO NO NO Age 10 YES YES; with keys removed and handbrake applied.
-YES; with ready access (phone number) to an adult supervisor NO NO NO Age 11 YES YES; with keys removed and handbrake applied.
-YES; with ready access (phone number) to an adult supervisor NO YES / NO Age 12 - 15 YES YES YES YES; with access to adult supervision.
+Age of Child Outside Unattended (to include playing) Left in Car Unattended Left Without Sitter in Quarters Left Alone Overnight Child Sit Siblings Child Sit Others Newborn - Age 5 NO NO NO NO NO NO Age 6 YES, playground or yard with immediate sight and hearing access to adult supervision.
+NO NO NO NO NO Age 7 - 8 YES, with DIRECT access to adult supervision.
+YES, with keys removed and handbrake applied.
+15 minutes max NO NO NO NO Age 9 YES, may attend Youth Center signing themselves in and out YES, with keys removed and handbrake applied; 15 minutes max YES, with ready access (phone number) to an adult supervisor and not longer than 1.5 hours NO NO NO Age 10 YES YES, with keys removed and handbrake applied.
+YES, with ready access (phone number) to an adult supervisor NO NO NO Age 11 YES YES, with keys removed and handbrake applied.
+YES, with ready access (phone number) to an adult supervisor NO YES / NO Age 12 - 15 YES YES YES YES, with access to adult supervision.
 SPONSORS MUST BE IN THE LOCAL AREA YES YES Age 16 - 18 YES YES YES YES YES YES